You can see information on the company's public resources on the Scanner tab of the Wallarm interface.

 - current scanner settings

-- time of the last scanning
+- time of the last scan

 To learn more about configuring the scanner, see the “Scanner settings” page.